 Why not get together with some friends and have an "Ivy

 Pulling Party".
 You can all have some fun and see the forest becoming

 beautiful again.
 It will be quite hard work and results will not be

 obvious straight away, but it is such good exercise and it's beneficial

 humans, pets and domestic animals, and can cause dermatitis.

 Killing ivy on trees.

-Remember to use gloves and wash after working with ivy.
+Remember to use a good pair of gloves and wash thoroughly

 Obviously the unrelated